-The disease cannot be directly transmitted person to person, however it can be spread by mosquitoes.
+The disease cannot be directly transmitted from person to person, however, it can be spread by mosquitoes.

 “To prevent the spread of the disease, people with chikungunya illness should be especially careful to avoid exposure to mosquitoes during the first week of illness,” the SDHS said in an announcement Monday.

 Below are some of the things that you can do to avoid getting bit by mosquitoes this season: